-Have you ever been frustrated by slow internet speeds?
-You pay a boatload of cash to your internet security provider and then your connection is spotty and slow.
-It can be really frustrating.
+Now, more than ever, slow internet speeds are incredibly frustrating.
+You pay a boatload of cash to your internet service provider and your connection is spotty and slow.

-When you sign up for the internet, your provider assigns you to its DNS server.
+When you sign up for internet service, your provider assigns you to its DNS server.
 However, that isn’t always the best one to use.
 It could be bogged down with traffic, running inefficient software or any number of other problems.

 If your computer can’t look up IP addresses quickly, it seriously slows down your browsing.
 Fortunately, there are other DNS servers out there you can use.